Ahmed-Sadeq-Hussein/Mjukvaruutvekling-grupp-5/README.md

 ## Declarations:
 I, Julius Norén, declare that I am the sole author of the content I add to this repository. \
+I, Sana Subhiyeh, declare that I am the sole author of the content I add to this repository. \

 ## Contributors: